Baseline: Operation-Based Evolution and Versioning of Data: Related Work

 \section{Related Work}

-\paragraph{OT and CRDT}
+\myparagraph{OT and CRDT}

 Operational Differencing is related to Operational Transformation (OT)~\cite{ceda-ot, Ellis89, Ressel96, Oster06} and Convergent Replicated DataTypes (CRDTs)~\cite{Shapiro11}.
 Those techniques ensure that multiple replicas distributed across a network will converge to the same state regardless of the order in which operations propagate across the network.
 To ensure convergence they predetermine how conflicts will be resolved when the operations are first executed.
 However in version control we need to let humans decide how conflicts will be resolved long after the fact.
 Version control is about managing divergence not just convergence.
-On the other hand, most OT and all CRDT algorithms are decentralized, whereas we are centralized: we can synchronize replicas, but only if one of them is designated as a \textit{primary} serializing all transfers.
+On the other hand, most OT and all CRDT algorithms are decentralized, whereas extending our approach to do replication would require a centralized \textit{primary} whose order of operations decides conflict resolution for everyone consistently.

 While we have different requirements it would be fair to say that Operational Differencing is a generalization of OT, and indeed was inspired by it.
 Our Project and Retract functions can be seen as generalizing OT's Inclusion Transformation (IT) and Exclusion Transformation (ET).
 The difference is that our functions return a pair of operations not just one, retraction may fail, and they do not satisfy the correctness properties TP1 and TP2.
 In a sense we generalize (weaken) OT by removing predetermination of conflict resolution and insertion ordering (making projection non-commutative) and allowing retraction to fail because of dependencies (making it partial).
 This weakening makes our projection and retraction rules significantly more complex.